auphong2707/movie-data-analysis-pipeline/README.md

 ## 🚀 Quick Start

 > **✨ NEW: Unified Setup Available!**
-> The batch and speed layers are now combined into a single setup at the project root.
+> The batch and speed layers are now combined into a single setup at the project root with consistent naming conventions.
-> See [QUICKSTART.md](QUICKSTART.md) for the fastest way to get started, or [SETUP.md](SETUP.md) for detailed instructions.

 ### Prerequisites